 Rebecca's expertise is in the implementation and evaluation of complex interventions in real world settings.
 Current research studies include a collaboration with the Royal College of Physicians' Sentinel Stroke National Audit Programme to investigate the effectiveness and sustainability of Early Supported Discharge services.
 It's vital that inequality in community based stroke service provision is addressed and that all stroke survivors receive the best evidence based care.

 Rebecca led the Stroke Rehabilitation Programme within the East Midlands Academic Health Science Network (EMAHSN) - a partnership focusing on adoption and spread of innovation and best practice within the NHS.
 Rebecca works in close collaboration with Clinical Networks and clinical and local authority partners to promote the development and sustainability of evidence based community stroke services.

-Rebecca currently supervises four PhD students and research investigating provision of stroke care in rural settings, rehabilitation for severe stroke survivors, young carers of stroke survivors and commissioning of stroke services and unmet needs of the Malaysian stroke population.
+Rebecca currently supervises five PhD students and research investigating: provision of stroke care in rural settings, rehabilitation for severe stroke survivors, young carers of stroke survivors, commissioning of stroke services and unmet needs of the Malaysian stroke population.

 Rebecca is also co-chair of the Nottingham Stroke Research Partnership group, a stroke survivor group that provides guidance and input to research studies at Nottingham.

 What is the impact of large scale implementation of stroke Early Supported Discharge?
 WISE study NIHR HS & DR: £618,548.90 (2017-2020).
 RJ Fisher, M Walker, P Langhorne, T Robinson, S Lewis, J Waring, C Geue, A Hoffman, A Rudd